dhiru2498/Assignment1/README.md

 MyThread-MyThread class is to demonstrate the java multithreading using join method to display the working of two threads simultaneously.

-CounterIncrementDecrement class-CountIncrementDecrementUsingThread class is to demonstrate the way of execution of two threads using a count variable.
+Threadcountincrementanddecrement class-Threadcountincrementanddecrement class is to demonstrate the way of execution of two threads using a count variable.